Game Viewing Methods

 • Going on a 4X4 trail - the 4X4 trails in the Kruger and the one in the Kgalagadi parks are nice to do.
 Our favorite one is the Northern Plains trail in the north of the Kruger.
 We enjoy the fact that you are allowed to get out of your vehicle (provided you stay close to the vehicle) as this allows us to get good photos at ground-level

-• Going on a night drive - We enjoyed the night drives at Idube in the Sabie Sands...
+• Going on a night drive - We really enjoyed the night drives at Idube Safari Lodge in the Sabi Sands...

 but we don't enjoy the ones from the Kruger camps.
 What tends to spoil them is that the vehicles are generally over-crowded and again it takes just one hooligan to spoil the outing for everyone else.
 We went on a night drive from Satara Camp and lions had made a kill under the power lines on a firebreak road.
 We were on a big heavy vehicle (holding about 30-40 people) and one individual keep harassing the drive to go down the road to the lions.